 ↑ Back to topProduct feedback will be provided by the Marketplace team directly in the submission.
 Please keep in mind that every time a product is sent back to your team for fixes, your product is re-queued for review meaning it’s placed at the end of our regular queue and is not prioritized, further causing delays.

 Incorporate product changes wherever needed.
 Please be sure that any product changes are reflected in the product documentation and technical documentation.
-For example, if setting options are removed from the admin backend, remember to make the necessary updates in the relevant product screenshots and documentation, if applicable.
+For example, if setting options are removed from the admin backend, remember to update the relevant product screenshots and documentation, if applicable.

 Your product can be rejected at any point in the review process.
 Even after passing Code Review and Business Review, the product can be rejected and not approved for launch, this includes UX review.

 All in all, we do our best to review products as swiftly as possible.
-You can help us out by taking the time to only submit your product once it’s all buttoned-up, polished and ready to shine.
+You can help us out by taking the time to submit your product once it’s all buttoned up, polished and ready to shine.